gregorias/findata-transcoder/DEV.md

 # 🛠️ Developer documentation

-This is a documentation file for findata-transcoder's developers.
+This is a documentation file for Findata Transcoder’s developers.

 ## Dev environment setup

 This project requires the following tools:

+- [Cabal]
 - [Commitlint]
 - [Lefthook]
+- [Hpack]

 Install lefthook: